 When we experience the truth and Presence of God as in us, near us or in us – we experience not only more wholeness, but more whole-mindedness.
-This means that when we make decisions while being this way, the decisions are deeper and more long lasting.
-Less fickle than so many well intended New Years resolutions.
+This means that what we decide while being this way, these decisions are more whole minded and thus more stable and long lasting.

 Which means – those areas where the hearer is experiencing the curses or brokenness of this world – such as sickness, financial or relationship difficulties, and so forth — which are under the rulership of the adversary — are all within reach of help.
 The rule of God as in Eden (Paradise, Garden of) – can be restored to that area of your life.
 Sickness can be healed.
-Bondage to unclean things (including any spirit of uncleanliness) – freedom can be obtained – “the prisoners freed”.
-And so forth.
+Freedom can be obtained – “the prisoners freed”.

 This is good news.
 Wonderful news!
 Literally, Good News that changes everything.

-In the future, we’ll explore how this is applied to practical ministry to heal peoples sicknesses and problems.
-How to literally restore to humans every good thing originally given to us by God.
+We’ll explore how this applies to practical ministry to heal people’s sicknesses and problems.
+How to restore to people every good thing originally given to us by God.